edha1/medtrackr/README.md

 ---

-> ⚠️ **Note:** This repository contains a demo version of the project.
+> ⚠️ **Note:** This repository contains a demo version of the project that cannot be run directly.
 The full application requires database setup and email configuration.
 The code is included to showcase architecture, features, and implementation.

 ## ✨ Features